Jack Buck: Death

 Jack Buck died on June 18, 2002, in St. Louis's Barnes-Jewish Hospital from a combination of illnesses.
-He had stayed in the hospital since January 3 of that year to undergo treatment for lung cancer, Parkinson's disease, and to correct an intestinal blockage.
+Buck, a heavy smoker, had stayed in the hospital since January 3 of that year to undergo treatment for lung cancer, Parkinson's disease, and to correct an intestinal blockage.

 Within two hours of his death, fans were leaving flowers at the base of his bust outside Busch Stadium even though it was the middle of the night.
 The flags at St. Louis City Hall and the St. Louis County Government Center were lowered to half-staff, the local television news anchors all wore black suits for the next several days, and a public visitation was held in the stadium before the next baseball game after his death, with free admission to the game for all the mourners who filed past his coffin.

 Buck was interred at Jefferson Barracks National Cemetery in south St. Louis County.
 His spot on the KMOX Cardinals broadcasts was subsequently filled by former Colorado Rockies announcer Wayne Hagin beginning in 2003.
 Hagin (who went on to the New York Mets after his stint in St. Louis) moved over to television for the 2006 season, and his spot was filled by one of Buck's protégés, former Chicago White Sox announcer John Rooney.
 Rooney and Hagin had worked together on radio for the White Sox in the late 1980's and 1990's.

 Buck's youngest son, Joe, read the eulogy at his father's church funeral.
 Jack Buck was married twice and had eight children in all; five daughters and three sons.
 Joe Buck was the lead play-by-play announcer for both Major League Baseball and the NFL on the Fox network.
 Joe Buck has also done occasional local telecasts for the Cardinals as well as commercials for a local automobile dealership.
 Jack and Joe Buck are also the only father and son to call play-by-play of Super Bowl telecasts.
 The pair bookended a 50-year championship drought for the Kansas City Chiefs; Jack having called Super Bowl IV (the Chiefs first SB victory), and Joe announcing the team's victory in Super Bowl LIV.